linuxmint/doc-user-guide/docs/bluetooth.rst

 Bluetooth can be disabled by using a software kill switch.

-On some laptops, a hardware kill switch is also provided either via a special Function key or key combination or a dedicated physical button or mechanism.
+On some laptops, a hardware kill switch is also provided either via a special function key or key combination or a dedicated physical button or mechanism.

 Using the `rfkill` command, you can see the state of these switches.